Llangelynnin, Conwy: Artifacts

 The wooden benches in the nave date from the 18th century, although at least one bench in the church dates from 1629.
 One bench (at the front of the north chapel) still bears the initials R.O.B., this being the Reverend Owen Bulkeley, a former rector, who died in 1737.
 A church inventory of 1742 records a particular bench which was used by women only.
 Just inside the church, on the wall, is a holy water stoup, used until the 19th century for making the sign of the Cross.
 At the back of the church is an octagonal font, which probably dates from the 13th or 14th century.
 The bell has no inscription and its date is therefore unknown.
 On the wall in the nave is a bier, used to carry the dead to the churchyard.

-Renovation

-Major renovation of the church was carried out in 1932 and in 1987.
-This later renovation work was carried out under the guidance of Gerald Speechley, and a plaque in the church records this.
-He died three years later.

-The churchyard
+The churchyard and surroundings

 The churchyard is walled, with an arched entrance in the eastern wall.
 Today it is almost devoid of tree growth, but this was not always so.
 The churchyard contains a fair number of gravestones, dating back to the 14th century.
 These graves were not dug in any uniform layout.
 Indeed, the rock outcrops to such a degree that finding space for graves has been a problem over the centuries.

+Outside the churchyard itself, close to the well, are the remains of a round building.
+A church terrier of 1742 refers to this, and to its use as a stable.
+It is a Scheduled monument and Cadw's listing record suggests a possible use as a cockfighting pit.
+Beyond the south-east corner of the churchyard there was once an old inn, demolished in the 19th century.